The Martian (film): Scientific accuracy

 When Weir wrote the novel The Martian, he strove to present the science correctly and used reader feedback to get it right.
 When Scott began directing the film, he also sought to make it realistic and received help from James L. Green, the Director of the Planetary Science Division at NASA's Science Mission Directorate.
 Green put together teams to answer scientific questions that Scott asked.
 Green said, "The Martian is reasonably realistic", though he said the film's hazardous dust storm, despite reaching speeds of 120 mph, would in reality have weak force.
 Green also found the NASA buildings in the film to be more stylish than the functional ones NASA actually uses.
-Film critics picked up the point that the Martian winds could amount to "barely a light breeze" in their reviews, and screenwriter Goddard agreed the winds had to be considerably exaggerated in order to set up the situation that sets the story in motion.
+Film critics picked up the point that the Martian winds could amount to "barely a light breeze" in their reviews, and screenwriter Goddard agreed the winds had to be considerably exaggerated to set up the situation that sets the story in motion.

 The process used by the character Watney to produce water is chemically accurate and theoretically possible.
 The radioisotope thermoelectric generator was also appropriately used for heat.
 When his rations begin to run low, Watney builds an improvised garden using Martian soil and the crew's feces as a fertilizer.
 However, Martian soil has since been found to be toxic to both plant and animal life, although it is believed that microbial organisms have the potential to live on Mars.

-Jeffrey Kluger of Time magazine criticized a depiction of duct tape based repair: "When a pressure leak causes an entire pod on Watney’s habitat to blow up, he patches a yawning opening in what's left of the dwelling with plastic tarp and PSA duct tape."
+Jeffrey Kluger of Time magazine criticized a depiction of duct tape based repair: "When a pressure leak causes an entire pod on Watney's habitat to blow up, he patches a yawning opening in what's left of the dwelling with plastic tarp and PSA duct tape."
 Such a repair would not work in an average Martian temperature of -60 C.

 While Martian gravity is less than 40% of Earth's, director Scott chose not to depict the gravitational difference, finding the effort less worthwhile to put on screen than zero gravity.
 Scott said the heavy spacesuits would weigh the main character enough to make up for not showing the partial gravity.